 Individuals who are British, EEA (European Economic Area) nationals or those who hold Indefinite Leave to Remain/Permanent Residence have the right to reside in the UK and are able to register a marriage or civil partnership here.
 Non EEA overseas nationals who are already in the UK with temporary UK immigration permission (such as students) are also able to register a marriage or civil partnership here.
 Forming a marriage or civil partnership does not alter an individual’s immigration status.
 The couple will need to look into their options under UK immigration rules and in some circumstances under European regulations.
-For any of the options given below lesbian, gay and bisexual people should be assessed and treated in exactly the same way as a heterosexual couple.

 What are the options?